ahuh/docker-torrent-factory/README.md

 │   ├── nginx.conf    # nginx configuration file (use dtf-configurator to setup)
 │   ├── passwords     # nginx credentials for basic authentication (use dtf-configurator to setup) │   └── logs          # nginx logs
-├── ssl               # Contains certificates for nginx HTTPS access │   └── ...           # **GENERATE FILES .crt AND .key HERE**
-└── transmission      # Contains Transmission configuration, cache and logs
+├── radarr            # Contains Radarr configuration, database, cache and logs │   └── ...           #   (do not modify, managed by Radarr with Wed UI) ├── ssl               # Contains certificates for nginx HTTPS access │   └── ...           # **GENERATE FILES .crt AND .key HERE** └── transmission      # Contains Transmission configuration, cache and logs